Kalashi-Saed-Collaborations/SentimentDrivenCommunityDetection/README.md

 The datasets are shared for academic and non-commercial purposes only.
 Please ensure proper citation if you use the data in your work.

 ## Citation
-If you use the datasets or findings from our paper, please cite it as follows:
+If you use the datasets or findings from our paper, please cite [our paper](https://arxiv.org/abs/2410.19177) in your work:

 ```bibtex
 @article{kalashi2024sentiment,